-During the past couple of months, I’ve had several people tell me of a trick they found to increase Facebook Reach using multiple images in a post.
+During the past couple of months, I’ve had several people tell me of a trick they found to increase Facebook Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More using multiple images in a post.
 I don’t chase Reach, so I found the concept somewhat interesting, but I was skeptical.

 The messages I’ve received regarding this have skyrocketed of late, so I figured it was time to pay more attention to it.
 So with this post I plan to do the following:

 - Share my test and the results

 [Tweet “Do multi-image Facebook posts lead to far more reach and engagement?
 Here’s a test…”]

 The rumor goes that if you create a post with multiple images in it, you will reach far more users than if you do a typical image share.
 Note that this isn’t sharing a photo album, but doing a standard text share while adding images.

 In the example above, you can see that this is done within the “Status” area of the publisher.
 Type your message and then click the camera icon to add multiple images from your desktop.

 The result might look a little something like this…

 The key is for the images to look presentable when uploaded together.
 If you post two or three images, all will be presented side-by-side within the News Feed, on your Timeline and within the permalink.

 Here’s how it might look when you share three square images in the News Feed…